GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 Once that the draft animation is working it is possible to increment the number of frames (-T) and movie quality (-C).

-In the example, I increase:
+In the step, I increase:

 - the amount of frames to 360 (``-T360``) to get the whole spin.
 - the resolution to 80 DPC (``-C13cx13cx80``) to get a high-quality video.